AnFunctionArray/cperllexer/Readme.md

 Each thread generates its own IR file.

 Tested on huge 8.5 MB files - if there is an error check the right number - it's offset in the file being parsed.

+It does support Nested structures (and even unions - although that's debatable recently - but considering I've other huge problems in the backend not a priority right now).